otsaloma/attd/README.md

 [![Build Status](https://travis-ci.org/otsaloma/attd.svg)](https://travis-ci.org/otsaloma/attd)
 [![PyPI](https://img.shields.io/pypi/v/attd.svg)](https://pypi.org/project/attd/)

-attd is a Python module that provides a dictionary with attribute access to keys.
+attd is a Python package that provides a dictionary with attribute access to keys.
 It is especially convenient when working with deeply nested data from JSON APIs.

 ## Installation